 Below are some tips and suggestions to help you make the most out of your powwow experience.

-TIP #1: If you want to experience authentic Indigenous culture, go to this event!
+TIP #1: Go to this event if you want to experience authentic Indigenous culture!
 It’s highly recommended.

 TIP #2: Try the salmon barbecue.
 It’s delicious!